cnescatlab/docker-cat/README.md

 #### Using web user interface

-Once the container is active, you can use the web interface provided by [Sonar CNES Scan plugin](https://github.com/cnescatlab/sonar-cnes-scan-plugin) to run an analysis directly via your Web browser.
+Once the container is active, you can use the web interface provided by [Sonar CNES Scan plugin](https://github.com/cnescatlab/sonar-cnes-scan-plugin) to run an analysis directly via your Web browser. #TODO

 ##### 1. If not already done, move your code in `<your_folder>`